-Associate of Applied Science Degree Contact person: Nick Dilsaver 424-3520 ext.
-200 - jdilsaver@jscc.edu industry and business in the areas between the craftsman and the engineer, such as supervisors, technologists and engineering assistants.
+Associate of Applied Science Degree Contact person: Zeke Craft 424-3520 ext.
+250 - zcraft@jscc.edu

+The Industrial Technology program prepares graduates for positions in industry and business in the areas between the craftsman and the engineer, such as supervisors, technologists and engineering assistants.
 This is a rapidly growing field in local and nationwide industry and business.
-The program is excellent preparation for students who plan to work toward their baccalaureate degree.